Vibrant Puerto Rican Festivals: Celebrating Culture and Traditions

 National Puerto Rican Day Parade

 The National Puerto Rican Day Parade in New York City is the granddaddy of all Puerto Rican parades.
-First held in 1958, this event sprang from the Hispanic Day Parade and was championed by community leaders in Spanish Harlem.
+First held in 1958, this event sprang from the Day Parade and was championed by community leaders in Spanish Harlem.
 The parade spans from 44th Street to 79th Street along Fifth Avenue in Manhattan, celebrating the 3.5 million inhabitants of Puerto Rico and the over 5 million Puerto Ricans residing in the United States.

 The parade is a vibrant display of floats, music, and dance performances.
 It also serves as a platform for social and political commentary, focusing on issues like educational equity and Puerto Rico’s political status.
 For more about this festival, visit our page on Puerto Rican festival history.